 Reynolds, Delay homers help lift Pirates over Red Sox 7-6

+Bryan Reynolds arrived at spring training wondering how long he'd remain in a Pirates uniform after failing to garner a longterm contract and requesting a trade.

+He's making an early case for his team to make an investment.

-BOSTON - Bryan Reynolds hit a pair of solo home runs, Jason Delay added another and the Pittsburgh Pirates edged the Boston Red Sox 7-6 on Monday night.
+Reynolds hit a pair solo home runs, Jason Delay added another and Pittsburgh edged the Boston Red Sox 7-6 on Monday night.

 On a mild evening in which the teams combined for six home runs, Masataka Yoshida hit his first since joining the Red Sox from Japan's Orix Buffaloes.
 Yoshida and Triston Casas had two-run drives and Rafael Devers added a solo shot.